-The Group did not present forecasts for first six months or full year 2017.
+The Group did not present forecasts for 2018.

 Item 5.
 4. Statement of financial position

 Item 5.4.1.
 Key items of the statement of financial position

 Investment property

 Investment properties that are owned by the Group comprise office and commercial space, including property under construction.
 Investment property can be split up into: (i) completed investment property; (ii) investment property under construction; and (iii) commercial landplots.